 Uninstall the Code42 app for Splunk

-- Open a terminal window (Linux or OS X) or command prompt (Windows) on your Splunk Enterprise server.
+- Open a terminal window (Linux or Mac) or command prompt (Windows) on your Splunk Enterprise server.

 - Run the following command to stop Splunk Enterprise: